Why PvP players edit the HUD

 Open the PackAnvil builder and pick the "HUD" category in the left sidebar.
 You'll see:

-(1) HUD presets — "PvP clean", "Survival standard", etc. Picking PvP clean hides the item name popup and hunger bar, and bumps heart / armor contrast.
+(1) HUD presets — "PvP clean", "Survival standard", and so on.
+PvP clean hides the item name popup and hunger bar, then bumps heart / armor contrast.

 (2) Heart style — standard, ring, gradient, rainbow (within a single heart sprite).